GroupViT: Semantic Segmentation Emerges from Text Supervision

 \subsection{Zero-Shot Transfer to Semantic Segmentation}

-As GroupViT automatically groups images into semantically-similar segments, its output can be easily zero-shot transferred to semantic segmentation without any further fine-tuning.
+Since GroupViT automatically groups images into semantically-similar segments, its output can be easily zero-shot transferred to semantic segmentation without any further fine-tuning.
 This zero-shot transfer pipeline is illustrated in Fig.~\ref{fig:inference}.
 To infer the segments of an image belonging to a finite vocabulary of object classes, we forward a test image through GroupVIT without applying \texttt{AvgPool} to its final $L$ output segments, and obtain the embedding of each of them as $\{z^I_i\}^{M_{L}}_{i=1}$.
 Each segment token corresponds to an arbitrarily-shaped region of the input image.
 We then compute the similarity between the embedding of each segment token and the text embedding of all the semantic classes present in the dataset.
 We assign each image segment to the semantic class with the highest image-text embedding similarity.

 Specifically, let $\hat{\mathbf{A}}^l$ be the assignment matrix of the $l$-th grouping stage described in Sec.~\ref{sec:grouping-block}, which indicates the mapping between the input and output segments of $l$-th stage.
 Multiplying all the stage-level assignment matrices $\prod_{l=L}^1 \hat{\mathbf{A}}^l$ yields the final assignment between the input patches $\{{\bf{p}}_i\}_{i=1}^N$ and the final-stage output tokens $\{z^I_i\}^{M_{L}}_{i=1}$.
 We use the same ``prompting engineering" as described in Sec.~\ref{sec:multilabel} to transform all the semantic segmentation label names into sentences.
 The embedding of label names in the dataset is $\{z^{T}_i\}_{i=1}^C$, where $C$ is the number of classes.
-As shown in Fig.~\ref{fig:inference}, to classify the spatial region of the image corresponding to the segment $z^{I}_i$, we compute the dot product between $l_2$-normalized class name embedding vectors $\{z^{T}_i\}_{i=1}^C$ and $z^{I}_i$ and predict the class with the highest similarity.
+As shown in Fig.~\ref{fig:inference}, to classify an image segment $z^{I}_i$ to one of $C$ classes, we compute the dot product between $l_2$-normalized class name embedding vectors $\{z^{T}_i\}_{i=1}^C$ and $z^{I}_i$, and assign it to the class with the highest similarity.